unography/personal-blog/content/blog/recreating-paintings-with-generative-art/index.md

 ---
 title: Recreating paintings with Generative Art, using p5.js
 date: "2019-04-07"
-description: Creating generative portraits in p5.js, using random walks and perlin noise
+description: Creating generative portraits in p5.js, using random walks and perlin noise.

 ---